Self-Funded Medical Plans

 To find out if reducing employee benefits costs is possible through a self-funded plan, you can request a proposal based on an employee census, by following these steps:

-1. Request an employee census form to complete so we can provide you a quote.
-Use button above/below, or click here.
+1. Request an employee census form to complete so we can provide you with a quote.
+Use the button above/below, or click here.

 2. Next, you receive a preliminary proposal that will allow you to compare self-funded vs fully insured costs based on actual data.